History of Reuters in Timeline

 November 2019: UK Foreign Office released archive documents confirming funding to Reuters

-In November 2019, the UK Foreign Office released archive documents confirming it had provided funding to Reuters during the 1960s and 1970s to expand its coverage in the Middle East.
+In November 2019, the UK Foreign Office released archive documents confirming that it had provided funding to Reuters during the 1960s and 1970s to expand its coverage in the Middle East.

-On March 15, 2020, Steve Hasker was appointed president and CEO of Thomson Reuters.
+On 15 March 2020, Steve Hasker was appointed president and CEO of Thomson Reuters.

-April 2021: Website Paywall Announcement
+April 2021: Reuters Website Paywall

 In April 2021, Reuters announced that its website would go behind a paywall.